Frequently Asked Questions

 Q: Is there an academic group that focuses on DeLillo?

-A: Yes, it's the Don DeLillo Society.
-They have a good website with an excellent Literary Criticism bibliography and news of upcoming conference meetings, etc.
+A: Yes, these days the sparse activity seems to be mostly on Facebook, with this page for the Don DeLillo Society.
+They were running a good website with an excellent Literary Criticism bibliography (thanks Wayback Machine!) and news of upcoming conference meetings, etc., but the newsletters seem to have petered out around 2018.

-Q: Will Don's early stories ever be collected & reprinted?
+Q: Will Don's early stories (prior to Americana) ever be collected & reprinted?

 A: My unofficial answer is 'probably not.'
 I get the sense that Don sees his early stories as real journeyman work, that doesn't merit a lot of attention.
 So maybe it will happen someday, but I wouldn't hold your breath.